-- 21.1 The Province represents and warrants to the Kaska, that it has the authority to enter into this Agreement and to carry out its obligations in accordance with the terms of this Agreement and this Agreement is a valid and binding obligation of the Province. - 21.2 The Kaska Dena Council represents and warrants to the Province that: - (a) it is a duly incorporated society under the Society Act, and that it is in good standing; - (b) it has the legal power, capacity and authority to enter into this Agreement on its own behalf and on behalf of the Kaska and Kaska Dena and to make the covenants, acknowledgements and representations in this Agreement; and - (c) it enters into this Agreement for and on behalf of itself, the Kaska and Kaska Dena and that this Agreement is a valid and binding obligation upon it and the Kaska. - 21.3 Appendix H includes a true or certified copy of a Band Council Resolution of the Daylu Dena Council, Dease River First Nation and Kwadacha First Nation approving this Agreement and giving authority to the Kaska Dena Council to enter into this Agreement on its behalf and on behalf of its members and that such resolutions have not been varied, amended, repealed or replaced.
+- 21.1 The Province represents and warrants to the Kaska, that it has the authority to enter into this Agreement and to carry out its obligations in accordance with the terms of this Agreement and this Agreement is a valid and binding obligation of the Province. - 21.2 The Kaska Dena Council represents and warrants to the Province that: - (a) it is a duly incorporated society under the Society Act, and that it is in good standing;

+- (b) it has the legal power, capacity and authority to enter into this Agreement on its own behalf and on behalf of the Kaska and Kaska Dena and to make the covenants, acknowledgements and representations in this Agreement; and - (c) it enters into this Agreement for and on behalf of itself, the Kaska and Kaska Dena and that this Agreement is a valid and binding obligation upon it and the Kaska. - 21.3 Within 3 months of the execution date of this Agreement, the Daylu Dena Council, Dease River First Nation and Kwadacha First Nation will provide a true or certified copy of a Band Council Resolution approving this Agreement and reconfirming the authority of the Kaska Dena Council to enter into this Agreement on its behalf and on behalf of its members and that such resolutions have not been varied, amended, repealed or replaced.
+Once received these will be attached in Appendix H and form part of this Agreement.